readthedocs/ethicalads.io/content/pages/vs-google.md

-Title: What makes EthicalAds a great Google Adwords alternative
+Title: What Makes EthicalAds a Great Google Adwords Alternative
 url: alternative-to-google-ads
 save_as: alternative-to-google-ads.html
 description: A few reasons that you should consider EthicalAds as a simple, open-source, privacy-first alternative to Google Adwords